mikbalyilmaz/ADF_Unit_Root/README.txt

 ## Contact Information

-The author of this project, a recent graduate (July 2024) of the Department of Econometrics at Ankara Hacı Bayram Veli University, can be reached at:
+The author of this project, a recent graduate (July 2024) of the Department of Econometrics at Hacı Bayram Veli University, can be reached at:

 - **Email**: myucanlar@gmail.com
 - **Alternate Email**: mikbal.yilmaz@gmx.com